 • We encourage all groups to be professional and establish formal structures for making decisions and managing the day-to-day needs of a site, such as Allotment committees.
 If these structures are in place then the committee should be able to take care of all of the administration and decide a single point of contact to liaise with a landowner, when necessary.

 • Staying connected and involved, as well as maintaining positive communication can ensure that there will conflict will be minimised or avoided.

 • If your experience to working with a community group is different to this, you may like to direct them to this handbook or another agency that supports groups.

 Is it a fad?

 • With increasing population, potentially higher unemployment for the foreseeable future, and food and energy prices rises, growing one’s own will continue to be an important element of some people’s lifestyles.

-• Being aware of demand for land in your area is important before getting started - you can see the data from Somerset Community Food’s survey here, which recorded waiting lists for allotments in Somerset, as well as gauguing local interest in food growing (for example being aware of a local group that organises food-related events, such as seed swaps, harvest shows - or have even advertised for land locally).
+• Being aware of demand for land in your area is important before getting started For example, find out about waiting lists for allotments in your area, as well as gauguing local interest in food growing (for example being aware of local groups that organise food-related events, such as seed swaps, harvest shows - or have even advertised for land locally).